-Staff operating under this PGD are encouraged to attend specific commissioning organised training events on minor ailments and complete the CPPE common clinical conditions and minor ailments and e-assessment.
+Staff operating under this PGD are encouraged to attend specific commissioning organised training events on minor ailments and complete the CPPE common clinical conditions e-learning.

 Individuals operating under this PGD are personally responsible for ensuring they remain up to date with the use of all medicines included in the PGD.